EU Road Safety Exchange

 The primary target audience are decision-makers and road safety professionals working in the selected countries.
 The project should help improve coordination of road safety policies and implementation of effective measures.
 Participants will receive support in arguing for and introducing measures that lead to rapid and tangible road safety benefits, as well as engaging in long term structural improvements.

-09 October 2019, 11:00-16:30 Thon EU Hotel EU, Rue de la Loi 75, 1040 Bruxelles Reducing the road safety performance gap between EU Member States and offering high levels of safety on all European roads is one of the most important objectives of the European Commission in the area of transport.
-The new EU Road Safety Exchange project wants to help reduce this gap through the exchange of knowledge and experience on effective road safety measures.
-The project will develop partnerships between road safety […]
+9 October 2019, 11:00-16:30 Thon EU Hotel, Rue de la Loi 75, 1040 Bruxelles Reducing the road safety performance gap between EU Member States and offering high levels of safety on all European roads is one of the most important objectives of the European Commission in the area of transport.
+The EU Road Safety Exchange project wants to help reduce this gap through the exchange of knowledge and experience on effective road safety measures.
+The project will develop partnerships between road safety professionals in […]